rwynn/monstache-site/src/advanced.md

 In the above example monstache will index any document except the ones with a `deletedAt` property.
-If the document is first inserted without a `deletedAt` property, but later updated to include the `deletedAt` property then monstache will remove, or drop, the previously indexed document from the elasticsearch index.
+If the document is first inserted without a `deletedAt` property, but later updated to include the `deletedAt` property then monstache will remove, or drop, the previously indexed document from the Elasticsearch index.

 !!! note
     Dropping a document is different that filtering a document.
 A filtered document is completely ignored.
 A dropped document results in a delete request being issued to Elasticsearch in case the document had previously been indexed.